Avengers Undercover: Plot

-Baron Zemo instructs Constrictor, Daimon Hellstrom, and Madame Masque to take a portion of the Murderworld survivors and take them into Bagalia City.
-Daimon Hellstrom takes Nico Minoru and Cullen Bloodstone into Hell Town, a four block district that contains all of the Masters of Evil's magic.
-When in Hell Town, Daimon Hellstrom takes them to Hellstrom Manor where Bloodstone shows Nico the Demon Cage that Hellstrom created for him.
+Zemo instructs Constrictor, Daimon Hellstrom, and Madame Masque to take a portion of the Murderworld survivors and take them into Bagalia City.
+Hellstrom takes Nico Minoru and Cullen Bloodstone into Hell Town, a four block district that contains all of the Masters of Evil's magic.
+When in Hell Town, Hellstrom takes them to Hellstrom Manor where Bloodstone shows Nico the Demon Cage that Hellstrom created for him.
 Inside he can learn to control and use his Glartrox form without fear of it getting out of control.
-Daimon Hellstrom quotes "But if you wanna know why that kid up there roasting in hellfire seems happy while you’re clearly inside out miserable, that’s simple.
-Cullen stopped pretending he’s not a monster."
+Hellstrom states "But if you wanna know why that kid up there roasting in hellfire seems happy while you're clearly inside out miserable, that's simple.
+Cullen stopped pretending he's not a monster."
 It was also shown that Hellstrom has resurrected Alex Wilder.
 Constrictor takes Chase Stein and Death Locket where he shows them the freedom of the supervillain lifestyle.
 While Chase, a natural athlete, plays basketball with the muscle of the Masters, Death Locket is getting the lowdown on how this portion of the group works.
-Madame Masque leads Anachronism, Cammi, and Hazmat to the rooftop of an unknown building where they have a short conversation.
-When Madame Masque leaves, Anachronism, Cammi, and Hazmat discuss their options.
+Masque leads Anachronism, Cammi, and Hazmat to the rooftop of an unknown building where they have a short conversation.
+When Masque leaves, Anachronism, Cammi, and Hazmat discuss their options.
 If they leave, they go to jail for killing Arcade.
 If they stay, they become villains.
 Hazmat thinks they could become super heroes again if they take the Masters down from the inside.
 Back in Hell Town, Nico Minoru blows some steam by fighting demons in Mephisticuffs and totally loses it in a big way.
 She comes to herself having basically split a demon down the middle.
-She leaves in typical angsty fashion and Daimon Hellstrom comes to talk to her.
-He offers a shoulder to cry on and she says he is a little to “smoldering and pentagrammy.”
-His offer wasn’t for him, but for someone from her past.
+She leaves in typical angsty fashion and Hellstrom comes to talk to her.
+He offers a shoulder to cry on and she says he is a little to "smoldering and pentagrammy."
+His offer wasn't for him, but for someone from her past.
 The group (except for Death Locket and Bloodstone) comes together and mostly agrees to join with the purpose of secretly bringing the Masters of Evil down.
 The only exception is Cammi.
-When Baron Zemo hears that she is the only one not joining, he says that they will respect her choice.
+When Zemo hears that she is the only one not joining, he says that they will respect her choice.
 Cammi flies away only to be caught by Constrictor and brutally slammed into a rock wall.
 Bleeding and semi-conscious from the surprise attack, Cammi lays under Constrictor as he says "The man gave you a choice.
 You picked wrong."